 Step 1: Login to the Income Tax e-filing portal http://incometaxindiaefiling.gov.in/ using the Legal Heir Credentials

-Step 2: Go to my account > Service Request type as shown below
+Step 2: Go to my account > Add/Register as Representative

-Step 6: Enter the details of the deceased i.e. PAN No., Date of Birth, Surname, Middle Name, First Name.
+Step 4: Enter the details of the deceased i.e. PAN No., Date of Birth, Surname, Middle Name, First Name.
+Also upload the required documents and click proceed.

 All the following documents would also be required to be submitted at the time of registration of legal heir:-